mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 Your browser does not support the video tag.
 </video>

 As you can see above this is a big win.
-We can refine this approach and lock in more gains but we're not going to get another order of magnitude improvement like this past this point.
+We can refine this approach and lock in more gains but we're not going to get another order of magnitude improvement past this point.
 From now on we're going to have to work pretty hard to get a number of small, cumulative gains to reach our goal of 256 kilobits per-second.

 ## Incremental Improvements